 Ask.
 In.
 Person.

-The best way to actually get your photos featured in a gallery is to go into the gallery in person and show them your work.
+The best way to get your photos featured in a gallery is to go into it in person and show them your work.

 Don’t get carried away with printing and framing yet.
 Just bring in a CD, or a link to your website, and get them to have a look at it.

 Don’t send them your flickr where you have hundreds of photos displayed.
 They will just tell you to narrow down your selection to a smaller number (usually about 10).

 If they do decide that you’re good enough to feature, you’ll need to discuss pricing and printing.

 Pricing varies dramatically, but here are a few examples of what you should expect.